joaonetogit/joaonetogit/README.md

 ☕ In addition to my passion for technology, I'm also interested in subjects such as finance, music and different cultures.

-👨🏻‍💻 You can check out my work on GitHub: https://github.com/joaonetogit.
+👨🏻‍💻 You can check out my work on GitHub repositories: [https://github.com/joaonetogit](https://github.com/joaonetogit?tab=repositories).